Boston in Three Days: A First-Time Itinerary with History, Museums, and River Space

 What makes this itinerary special

-Pace: Steady and walkable, with one culture-heavy day and a softer final afternoon.
+Pace: Balanced and walkable, with one history-led day, one culture-heavy day, and one softer Cambridge-and-river day.

-Ideal for: First-time Boston visitors who care about history, neighborhoods, and coherent daily pacing.
+Ideal for: First-time visitors who want Boston’s historic core, museums, neighborhoods, and Cambridge in a coherent long-weekend plan.

 Highlights